Block library

 • N (array_like, optional) – numerator coefficients, defaults to 1

-• D (array_like, optional) – denominator coefficients, defaults to [1,1]
+• A (array_like, optional) – system matrix, defaults to [1,1]

 • x0 (array_like, optional) – initial states, defaults to None

-• blockargs (dict) – common Block options
+• blockargs (dict) – common block options

-class bdsim.blocks.transfers.PID(type='PID', P=0.0, D=0.0, I=0.0, D_pole=1, I_limit=None, I_band=None, **blockargs)[source]
+class bdsim.blocks.continuous.PID(P=0.0, I=0.0, D=0.0, D_pole=1, I_limit=None, structure='parallel', **blockargs)[source]

 Bases: SubsystemBlock